 The origins of the RGS-IBG annual conference can be traced back to January 1933 and the inaugural meeting of the then newly founded Institute of British Geographers (IBG).
 For the first few years of its existence, the IBG annual conference and AGM ran alongside the conference of the Geographical Association and was held at the London School of Economics.
 In 1949, the conference was held outside of London for the first time, in Oxford, beginning the tradition of the conference being held at a different UK Higher Education Institution each year.
 This continued during the early years of the newly merged RGS-IBG – more information about past conferences is available here.

 From 2004, a new pattern was established whereby the conference is held out of London every three years: most recently Manchester (2009), Edinburgh (2012), and Exeter (2015).
-The location of the 2018 conference will be announced shortly.
+The location of the 2018 conference is Cardiff University, Cardiff.